jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Shanxi.md

 6. To change a filed subject, a proof issued by the changed unit for the change shall be provided

-7. Data to be prepared prior to filing:
+7. The filing website count shall not exceed 30

+8. Prepare materials before filing:

    ① Clear color pictures of the Business License (Unified Social Credit Code)